Joliet, Illinois, minor league baseball history: History

 In 1903, the Joliet Standards played briefly as members of the Class B level Illinois-Indiana-Iowa League.
 On June 12, 1902, Joliet had a record of 14–19 when the franchise relocated to Springfield, Illinois.
-The Joliet Standards/Springfield Foot Trackers ended the Illinois–Iowa–Indiana League season with an overall record of 42–80 placing 8th and last in the standings.
+The Joliet Standards/Springfield Foot Trackers ended the Illinois–Iowa–Indiana League season with an overall record of 42–80 placing eighth and last in the standings.
 Frank Belt served as manager, as Joliet finished 31.5 games behind the first place Bloomington Bloomers.

-The 1910 Joliet Jolly-ites began the season as members of the Class D level Northern Association, but relocated during the season.
+Minor league baseball returned briefly in 1910, as the Joliet Jolly-ites began the season as members of the Class D level Northern Association, before relocating during the season.
 On June 21, 1910, Joliet had a record of 21–18 when the franchise relocated to Sterling, Illinois and finished the season as the Sterling Infants.
-The Joliet Jolly-ites/Sterling Infants ended the Northern Association season with an overall record of 24–34, placing 6th in the National Association.
-Hunkey Hines served as manager as the Jteam finished 13.5 games behind the 1st place Elgin Kittens.
+The Joliet Jolly-ites/Sterling Infants ended the Northern Association season with an overall record of 24–34, placing sixth in the National Association.
+Hunkey Hines served as manager as the Jteam finished 13.5 games behind the first place Elgin Kittens.
 The Northern Association permanently folded on July 19, 1910.

 Joliet was without minor league baseball until the 2002 Joliet Jackhammers began play as members of the Independent level Northern League.
 Since 2011, the Joliet Slammers have continued play as members of the Frontier League.

 The ballpark

 The name of the Joliet early home minor league ballpark(s) is unknown.
 It was noted the Convicts' home ballpark was located on Mississippi Avenue, between Fourth Avenue and Hickory Creek in Joliet, Illinois.

-Beginning in 2002, the Joliet minor league teams have hosted minor league home games at DuPage Medical Group Field.
+Beginning in 2002, the Joliet minor league teams have hosted minor league home games at Duly Health and Care Field.